nadinedelia/CV/README.md

 *One of the most prestigious dance universities in the whole of Europe, validated by Middlesex University.*

 **Fun Fact:**
-I was chosen in the second year of my degree as one of only 4 students to collaborate on a weekly basis with Central Saint Martins for a project called 'Design for Dance', which I took this as an opportunity to choreograph a piece based on geometrical shapes and algorithms.
+I was chosen in the second year of my degree as one of only 4 students to collaborate weekly with Central Saint Martins for a project called 'Design for Dance', which I took this as an opportunity to choreograph a piece based on geometrical shapes and algorithms.
 Following this path, I decided in my 3rd year to dedicate my dissertation piece to chemical reactions and formulas.
 Now I'd like to reverse this process to bring my creative thinking to software development.